 Other children in the family may be especially affected and may need special help and support.
 They may not understand how their life — and the life of the entire family — will be very different than what they expected it to be.
 Brothers and sisters may feel like the special needs of their sibling are more important than their needs or feel embarrassed by things their sibling does.
 They may be forced to “grow up” very fast.
 Various support services can assist siblings work through the range of emotions they may experience.

-If you have a family member who has special needs and you think you need care but you aren’t sure where to begin, call us or schedule a consultation online.
+If you have a family member who has special needs and you think you need care but you aren’t sure where to begin, call us or Request a Consultation online.
 We’re here to help you identify appropriate services and assist you with next steps in the process.